saigecarter/DH110-22F-Demo/ASSIGNMENT03/README.md

 > (44:36) \[An ideal tool would have]  their reputation, their economics...
 (15:33) Like their financial impact, like how they spend their donations and like how much I think like your common measures like how much value they get out of every dollar donation they earn, like how much goes towards their, like, advertising costs, because a lot of charities like, have fun fundraisers that to get more money that they have to spend money on or like, how much they pay their executives and stuff.

-**3. Time commitment is an important metric used to determine what event one would participate in**
+**3. Time commitment is an important metric used to determine what event one would participate in, so displaying it is very helpful**

 > (44:49) I also think that's really cool that they have the time commitment kind of labeled.
 I don't see that that often.